ilGhera/wc-exporter-for-danea/readme.txt

 3. Choose the user role and download your updated clients list
 4. Choose a name for your orsers feed, copy and paste the full url in Danea.

+= 0.9.7.1 =
+Release Date: 24 July, 2017

+* Bug Fix: Shipping cost must be passed to Danea as it is.

 = 0.9.7 =